a-mohan1/a-mohan1.github.io/_pages/projects.md

 author_profile: true
 ---

 I have worked on several projects applying machine learning and deep learning in my work, as part of coursework, and for self-learning.
-Here are some of my publicly-available and/ or personal data science projects.
+Here are some of my published and/ or personal data science projects.

 ## Deciphering Heartbeat Signatures: A Vision Transformer Approach to Explainable Atrial Fibrillation Detection from ECG Signals